-Supplementing vitamin D3 for autoimmune disorders
+Supplementing vitamin D3

 As we get ready for winter, which also means cold and flu season, it’s time to start boosting our immune systems!
 The best prevention of illness is a healthy immune system, which also helps you recover from illness faster.
 Due to my health, I find that supplementing vitamin D3 for autoimmune disorders has helped me feel my best during this season.